 '''

-function foo(w):-
+function foo(x):-

 function bar():-

-return w3
+return x3

-return w + bar()
+return x + bar()

 '''

-Would however result in an error since the free variable w is not in scope in bars environment, where as it would be with true lexical scoping.
+Would however result in a compiler error, or similar, since the free variable \mathbf{x} is not in scope in bars environment, where as it would be with true lexical scoping.

-This is the only scoping supported by the example LJSP compiler built for this thesis (but further extension of the compiler is planned, see section 4.3 The future? on page 39).
+This is the only scoping supported by the example LJSP compiler built for this thesis (but further extension of the compiler is planned, see section 3.2 The future? on page 27).